vadimgierko/linky-notes/README.md

 - => you don't have to add tags with source's title, author's first and last name anymore (the crossed paragraph above), because you can add a source separately via source form or note form and I'm suggesting you to do that, because in the near future I'll add the possibility to filter notes by sources, authors & sources types.
 - if the content of your note comes from the website, add a source's link to your note via source form
 - use built-in markdown editor to format your notes & make them more readable
+- you can also **refer to other notes stored in your database using links** (see markdown guide how to do a link), because every note has it's own URL.
+You can organize/ group your notes this way by particular project or topic => **create notes containing lists of notes links**.
+The possibilities are endless.
 - remember, that you can always go back to any note & update it with the new tags or delete ones

 ## Motivation (problem I wanted to solve & solution)